Haagerup property for wreath products constructed with Thompson's groups: Groupoid approach and generalisation of the main result

-In this section we adopt a groupoid approach rather than a group approach.
+In this section we adopt a groupoid approach.
 We include all necessary definitions and constructions that are small modifications of the group case previously explained in the preliminary section.
 This leads to proofs of Theorem \ref{THB} and Corollary \ref{COR}.